Misc notes

 Build Python in 32-bit on Fedora

-Install the libc in 32-bit:
+Install Python dependencies in 32-bit:

 Build Python: